emnify/product-docs/docs/graphql/graphiql-ide.md

 }
 ```

-What's happening in this example:

-- `myUser` is a [query](https://graphql.org/learn/queries/) that can return your user and organization details, including endpoint status and active tariff plan.
+In this example, `myUser` is a [query](https://graphql.org/learn/queries/) that can return your user and organization details, including endpoint status and active tariff plan.

 <img
   src={require('./assets/graphiql-docs-query-myuser.png').default}